thelfer/MFrontGenericInterfaceSupport/docs/web/error_handling.md

 For convenience, the `registerErrorMessage` always returns an invalid value, i.e. a value that is convertible to any of the returned type described in the previous section.

+> **Note**
+>
+> In some rare case, it may happen that the implicit conversion is
+> leading to a compile-time error ambiguous.
+This is for
+> instance the case for functions returning an optional
+> of a type that can be invalid.
+In this case, one may
+> remove the ambiguity by specifying the expected return type
+> a template parameter of the `registerErrorMessage` method.

 By default, the error messages are packed up to the moment when error(s) must be reported to the end-user.
 The error messages can then be